Introduction

 Effective self-assessment is more than form-filling—it’s a chance to plan ahead, reduce your liability and stay on the right side of HMRC.

-VAT is one of the most misunderstood areas of UK taxation, yet it’s a major consideration for any growing business.
-Sound small business tax advice in 2025 must include a solid VAT strategy—especially if you’re close to or above the registration threshold.
+VAT is one of the most misunderstood areas of UK taxation, yet it’s a major consideration for any growing business. .
+Sound small business tax advice must include a solid VAT strategy, especially if you’re close to or above the registration threshold.

 - The VAT registration threshold remains at £90,000 in turnover.